 United Nations Disarmament and International Security Committee

-All delegates in General Assembly committees are required to write and submit a position paper one week prior to AmeriMUNC VI.
+All delegates in General Assembly committees are required to write and submit a position paper one week prior to AmeriMUNC VII.
 This position paper should be a broad overview of your country's formal stance on the topic being discussed in committee.
 The position paper should also give a description of actions taken by your country to address the committee topic, and how you plan to respond to this topic in committee.

-The deadline for all position paper submissions will be Friday, January 25th, 2018 at 11:59 PM EST. Position papers should be submitted via a portal that will become available in early January.
+The deadline for all position paper submissions will be Friday, January 25th, 2020 at 11:59 PM EST. Position papers should be submitted via a portal that will become available in early January.
 General Assembly chairs will take the quality of position papers into account when deciding awards.

 Rachel is a rising junior studying International Relations with a focus on Environmental Studies and French at American University.
 She is originally from Edina, Minnesota where she was very active on her high school’s Model UN team.
 She is a new member of the Lambda Eta chapter of Sigma Kappa Sorority, a swim instructor for kids and dog walker.
 Outside of school and work, Rachel loves talking about sharks, Minnesota, Kevin Durant and music.
 She served as a Crisis Analyst for the French Cabinet for AmeriMUNC V, Director of Simulations for WIRC VI and Crisis Director for the Philippines National Police during AmeriMUNC VI.
 She is beyond excited to be serving on this years Secretariat and cannot wait for February.